Lead is toxic

 - Spread the word.
 Tell your friends about the problem.
-Encourage them to switch to lead-free sinkers and jigs.
+Encourage them to switch to lead-free tackle.

 - Ask your favorite retailers to stock lead-free fishing tackle.

 - Partner with us to host a tackle collection in your community.

-- Follow Get the Lead Out on Facebook and Instagram for information on upcoming events.
+- Follow Get the Lead Out on Facebook and Instagram.